Echoes from the Holocaust

 In the closing chapters, Kimmelman describes her marriage, her subsequent life in the United States, and her visits to Israel and to the places in Europe where the events of her youth transpired.
 Even when confronted with the worst in humankind, she observes, she never lost hope or succumbed to despair.
 She concludes with an eloquent reminder: “If future generations fail to protect the truth, it vanishes. . . .
 Only by remembering the bitter lesson of Hitler’s legacy can we hope it will never be repeated.
 Teach it, tell it, read it.”

-The Author: Mira Ryczke Kimmelman is a resident of Oak Ridge, Tennessee, and lectures widely in schools about her experiences during the Holocaust.
+Until her death in 2019, Mira Ryczke Kimmelman resided in Oak Ridge, Tennessee and lectured widely in schools about her experiences during the Holocaust.